sf-wdi-17/notes/assignments/week-02/_4_thursday/README.md

 * A cell should not be able able to replayed once marked.
 * Add a reset button that will clear the contents of the board.

+**Bonus:** Try to add some asserts to test that your code behaves as you expect.